Click to download the WCSSF Division Overview – Rev 8-19

 Ball Size: The ball must be a size four.
 The smaller ball is lighter and more easily kicked, received, dribbled and passed.

-There is Offsides in 7v7 as of the Fall of 2016.
-(However, if there is only 1 center referee; the center referee is not required to call offside unless he/she feels it is obvious.)
+There is Offsides in 7v7 as of the Fall of 2016 but only when player is between the build-out line & their attacking goal.
+(If there is only 1 center referee; the center referee is not required to call offside unless he/she feels it is obvious.)

 Number of Players: Each team can have seven players on the field.
 However, a team may start with a minimum of six players, but each team would need to play equal strength.

 Duration of the Game: Each game will consist of two 25 minutes halves, with a 5-minute halftime.